omareo/delete-dashboard-network/README.md

 Pulls list of networks for org using Meraki dashboard API.
 Type in the name of a network and watch it disappear.

 ## Getting this code to run
-You will need to contact Meraki Support to enable API access.
-Once it is enabled you will be able to generate an API access key on the profile page.
-Support will be able to provide the org ID and shard ID.
+Please contact Meraki Support to enable API access and retrieve your org ID and shard ID.
+Once API is enabled you will be able to generate an API access key from the profile page.

-* DASHBOARD_API_KEY
-* DASHBOARD_API_SHARD_ID
-* DASHBOARD_API_ORG_ID
+You will need to plug this information in as environment variables in your OS.

-If you are on Linux/Mac
+If you are on Mac add to your .bash_profile

 export DASHBOARD_API_KEY="myAPIkey"

 export DASHBOARD_API_SHARD_ID="myShardID"